Sim007/vbangularindocker/README.md

 docker build -t myangular -f myangular.dockerfile .
 ```

-There times you don't want to use the cache.
+There are times you don't want to use the cache.
 ```
 docker build -t myangular -f myangular.dockerfile . --no-cache
 ```